Audrey-Lee88/OvenHouse/docs/index.md

 ![Hansel & Gretel](https://thestoryshack.com/wp-content/uploads/2017/06/hansel-and-gretel-940x540.jpg)
 ## Project Description

-Welcome to the OvenHouse repository.
 This is a game that creates a suspensful experience for the player.
 It is based off of the Grimm Fairy Tale *Hansel and Gretel*.

 The goal of this game is to reintroduce fairy tales and folk traditions to the next generation in a modern style; to keep us connected with our past while modifying it so that it fits the current trend.

+TODO: one sentence about the design decisions/artwork that we made

 ## Prerequisites